Switchable Representation Learning Framework with Self-compatibility: Experiments

 \textbf{Evaluation metrics}.
 Mean average precision (mAP) and top-1 accuracy (R1) are adopted to evaluate the performances of retrieval.
 Define $M(\phi_a, \phi_b)$ as the performances of retrieval where the query features are extracted by model $\phi_a$ and gallery features are extracted by model $\phi_b$.
 We set $\phi_a$ and $\phi_b$ as different sub-models to evaluate the performance of compatible learning.

 \textbf{Implementation details}.
-The implementations of all compared methods and our SFSC are based on the FastReID~\cite{he2020fastreid}.
-The default configuration named ``bag of tricks'' \cite{luo2019bag} is adopted. $\lambda$ is set to 0.2 for all sub-models in each experiments.
+The implementations of all compared methods and SFSC are based on the FastReID~\cite{he2020fastreid}.
+The default configuration named ``bag of tricks'' \cite{luo2019bag} is adopted. $\lambda$ is set to 0.2 for all experiments.